 Terra Cotta

-Terra Cotta is a slightly squashed world in the corner of a galaxy left over from the other bits.
-The gods (who may be extinct, or at the very least out to a long lunch) once made the world as an experiment and quite cruelly put many different species on it just to see what would happen.
-Early sourcerers found frayed edges of creation and pulled on them, thus was born magik, though every spell has a cost, as many early magikians found to their peril.
+Terra Cotta is a slightly squashed world in the corner of a galaxy, made from the left over bits of other worlds.
+The gods (who may be extinct, or at the very least out to a long golfing lunch) once made the world as an art project and quite cruelly put many different species on it just to see what would happen.
+The early and most observant people found frayed edges of creation and pulled on them, thus was born magik, though every spell has a cost, as many early magikians found to their peril.
+You only die once, was the first official witch's motto.

-Terra Cotta boasts vast, diverse landscapes: sprawling human kingdoms, ancient Faery forests that shift with the seasons, and sun-drenched plains where centaur clans roam freely.
-Beneath the surface, labyrinthine tunnels house the industrious mice, whose underground metropolises rival human cities in complexity (and snack availability).
+Terra Cotta boasts vast, diverse landscapes: sprawling human kingdoms, ancient Faery forests that shift with the seasons, and sun-drenched plains where centaur clans roam freely, in the same way that humans working in a coal mine are part of a free market.
+Beneath the surface of the planet, labyrinthine tunnels house many industrious mice, whose underground metropolises rival human cities in complexity (and snack availability).

 Places